Magic ring: Germanic cultures

-An early magical ring in European mythology is the arm ring named Draupnir worn by the god Odin.
-Because its only reported function was to create more gold arm bands every nine days, Draupnir may have been a religious symbol which represented the increasing of wealth.
-The ring was placed onto Baldr's funeral pyre, but Baldr gave Draupnir back to Hermodr and so the ring was returned to Odin from the land of death.
+A magical ring in Germanic mythology is the arm ring Draupnir, worn by the god Odin.
+Because its only reported function was to create more gold arm bands every nine days, Draupnir may have been a religious symbol meant to represent prosperity.
+The ring was placed onto Baldr's funeral pyre, but Baldr gave Draupnir back to Hermóðr and so the ring was returned to Odin from Hel.

-Another Germanic ring was called Andvarinaut, the famous “Ring of the Niebelungs” from a medieval Icelandic retelling from ancient poetry of the Saga of the Volsungs and The Nibelungenlied.
-It eventually becomes the property of the hero Siegfried or Sigurd; it is a gold ring that the dwarf Andvari cursed; later, Odin and Loki stole it.
-This ring was acquired from the dragon Fafnir by Sigurd, when Sigurd killed him, and with possession of the ring, Sigurd inherited its curse.

-How the ring Andvarinaut came to be cursed is explained in detail in The Volsunga Saga, as is the elaborate sequence of events of how the curse plays out for Sigurd, involving Sigurd changing shapes with his brother-in-law Gunnar.
-However, what magical use Andvarinaut might have to make it desirable is never specifically given in the narrative: The curse on it is simply a source of disaster for every person who owns it; its principal characteristic in the story is that nearly everyone wants to get it, except Sigurd, who has got it, but does not understand what it is that he's got.
+Andvaranaut is the name of a ring at the center of the narrative in Germanic works such as the Middle High German Nibelungenlied and the Icelandic Völsunga saga.
+It eventually becomes the property of the hero Siegfried or Sigurð.
+In the Völsunga saga, it is a gold ring that the dwarf Andvari cursed when Loki stole it from him by force, for weregild to pay to the killed Óttar's bereaved father Hreiðmarr, who was also father to Fáfnir.
+After killing the rest of his family for the ring, Fáfnir transformed into a worm, and was later killed by Sigurð, who took Andvaranaut, and so inherited its curse.
+How Andvaranaut came to be cursed is explained in detail in Völsunga saga, as is the elaborate sequence of events of how the curse plays out for Sigurð, involving Sigurð changing shapes with his brother-in-law Gunnar.
+However, what magical use Andvaranaut might have to make it desirable is never specifically given in the narrative: The curse on it is simply a source of disaster for every person who owns it; its principal characteristic in the story is that nearly everyone wants to get it, except Sigurð, who has got it, but does not understand what it is that he's got.